jchenghu/ExpansionNet_v2/README.md

 special thanks to the work of [Yiyu Wang et al](https://arxiv.org/abs/2203.15350).

-We also thank the user [@shahizat](https://github.com/shahizat) for the suggestion of ONNX and TensorRT conversions.
+We thank the user [@shahizat](https://github.com/shahizat) for the suggestion of ONNX and TensorRT conversions. <br>
+We also thank the github users from the Issues section which provided valuable feedbacks, suggestions, and even found very insidious bugs.